 Amadeus expects the new annexe to have a lifespan of approximately ten years and will support its existing strategy of virtualising storage, servers, applications and cloud computing where relevant.

-Amadeus’ data centre is one of the largest civil data centres in Europe and was awarded the prestigious 'Energy-efficient Enterprise' certification by international organisation TüV Süd in 2010.
-Click here for a link to an infographic detailing how the data centre in Erding works.
+Amadeus’ data centre is one of the largest civil data centres in the world and was awarded the prestigious 'Energy-efficient Enterprise' certification by international organisation TüV Süd in 2010.

 Notes to the editors